tdongsi/tdongsi.github.io/source/_posts/Hive/2015-11-30-programming-hive-hiveql-ddl.markdown

 -rwxrwxrwx   1 cloudera hive         66 2015-01-20 15:22 hdfs://quickstart.cloudera:8020/user/hive/warehouse/college.db/college/college.data
 ```

-In the output of the `DESCRIBE DATABASE` commands above, the directory location of the database is shown, with `hdfs` as URI scheme. `hdfs://quickstart.cloudera:8020/user/hive/warehouse/college.db` is equivalent to `hdfs://user/hive/warehouse/college.db`, where `quickstart.cloudera:8020` is simply the master node’s DNS name and port on Cloudera Quickstart VM.
-Note that the name of the database directory is `database_name.db`.
+In the output of the `DESCRIBE DATABASE` commands above, the directory location of the database is shown, with `hdfs` as URI scheme.
+Note that `hdfs://quickstart.cloudera:8020/user/hive/warehouse/college.db` is equivalent to `hdfs://user/hive/warehouse/college.db`, where `quickstart.cloudera:8020` is simply the master node’s DNS name and port on Cloudera Quickstart VM.
+The name of the database directory is always `database_name.db` with `.db` suffix added to database name.
 The three tables `college`, `student`, and `apply` in the `college` database are created as sub-directories in that `college.db` directory, as shown above.
 When a database is dropped, its directory is also deleted.
 By default, Hive will not allow you to drop a table that contains tables.
-The second `DROP DATABASE` command with `CASCADE` will cause Hive to drop the tables in the database first.
+The second `DROP DATABASE` command with `CASCADE` will force Hive to drop the database by dropping the tables in the database first.

 There is no command to show the current working database.
-When in doubt, it is safe to use the command `USE database_name;` since there is no nesting of databases in Hive.
-Otherwise, you can set a property to print the current database in Hive CLI prompt:
+When in doubt, it is safe to use the command `USE database_name;` repeatedly since there is no nesting of databases in Hive.
+Otherwise, you can set a property to show the current working database in Hive CLI prompt as follows:

 ```
 hive> set hive.cli.print.current.db=true;